nishgowda/Mini-FS/README.md

 ```
 **Note:** With the way leveldb works, and depending on your system, you may need to manually create a *master* and a *worker* directory in /tmp/.
 You can use the `mk.sh` script in the *tools* directory to automatically make this for you.

-### Using Docker
+## Using Docker
 You can also run kittenFS on docker, so you don't need to worry about problems with installation or your OS at all.

-This is still in development so there are some bugs, particularyly when running multiple workers.
+Note that this is still in **development** so there are some bugs, particularly when running multiple worker instances.

  There are severall command line flags you can use here to meet your needs.
 - You can control how many workers you want to spin up with `num_workers`